 In conclusion, please pay attention to the exact stage of a cough, demonstrated in my chart.
 With careful attention, and foresight that stages can and will transform, appropriate Chinese herbal interventions will prove successful.

 JAKE PAUL FRATKIN, OMD is a Doctor of Oriental Medicine in practice since 1978.
 After seven years basic training in Japanese acupuncture and Chinese herbal medicine in this country, he went to Beijing for one year to do advanced hospital training in herbal internal medicine, pediatrics and medical qi gong.
-He is the author of CHINESE HERBAL PATENT MEDICINES, (2001), a respected reference work of 1200 Chinese herbal products available in this country.
+He is the author of ESSENTIAL CHINESE FORMULAS, (2014).
 In 1999 he received the national award, Acupuncturist of the Year, from the American Association of Oriental Medicine, and 2006 he received the award as Acupuncture Teacher of the Year.
 He is a recognized expert in the treatment of leaky gut syndrome, chronic respiratory and digestive disorders.
 Jake lives and practices in Boulder, Colorado

 I have previously addressed pertussis (whooping cough) in articles for Acupuncture Today, in July 2006 and September, 2006.

-For complete formula with percentages, see Fratkin, Chinese Herbal Patent Medicines, The Clinical Desk Reference (Shya Publications, 2001), p.
-108-110.
+For complete formula with percentages, see Fratkin, Essential Chinese Formulas, (Shya Publications, 2014).

 Rarely, the discharge will be a caseous brown, with the texture of a moldy yogurt.
 This is actually bacterial pus mixed with phlegm, and indicates serious bacterial pneumonia.
 In this case, the patient usually has high fever and is quite ill, and should be hospitalized with antibiotics.